Julio Velarde with Susan Segal in Washington

 On April 15, COA, alongside Citi, honored Peruvian Central Bank President Julio Velarde for his tenure at the helm of the institution.

-"For twenty years, Julio Velarde has been a constant in a world of change, guiding Peru’s economy with a steady hand, sound judgment, and an unwavering commitment to stability.
+"For 20 years, Julio Velarde has been a constant in a world of change, guiding Peru’s economy with a steady hand, sound judgment, and an unwavering commitment to stability.
 Over that time, Peru has experienced periods of global volatility, regional uncertainty, and domestic challenges.
 Through it all, his leadership has helped anchor confidence in the country’s economic future," said Susan Segal, president and CEO of AS/COA at the reception held in Washington.

 Julio Velarde speaks at Aprili 15 reception